Application Process & Requirements

 I made a mistake on one of my recommenders’ email addresses.
 Help!

-If you need any changes made to the recommenders page, including adding a fourth recommender or altering an email address, you should email email@example.com.
+If you need any changes made to the recommenders page, you should email email@example.com.
 Please note that you should only contact us if the change affects the submission of recommendations (i.e., not if you accidentally selected the wrong “relationship” or inverted the first and last names).

 When are applications opened?